-- I. Comprehensive cardiomyopathy panels (81439) are considered medically necessary when: - A. The member/enrollee has a diagnosis of cardiomyopathy, OR - B. The member/enrollee has a first-degree relative with sudden cardiac death (SCD) or sudden unexplained death (SUD), AND - 1.
-This relative's autopsy revealed unspecified cardiomyopathy (e.g., cardiomegaly or cardiomyopathy), OR - 1.
-Both of the following: - 2.
-This relative's autopsy revealed an anatomically normal heart, AND - a) The autopsy did not reveal a cause of death, AND. - a) The relative's heart was anatomically normal on autopsy. - II.
-Comprehensive cardiomyopathy panels (81439) are considered investigational for all other indications.
+I. Comprehensive cardiomyopathy panels (81439) are considered medically necessary when:

+A. The member/enrollee has a diagnosis of cardiomyopathy, OR

+- B. The member/enrollee has a first-degree relative with sudden cardiac death (SCD) or sudden unexplained death (SUD),sudden cardiac death (SCD) or sudden unexplained death (SUD), AND - 1.
+This relative's autopsy revealed unspecified cardiomyopathy (e.g., cardiomegaly or cardiomyopathy), OR - 2.
+Both of the following: - a) This relative's autopsy did not reveal a cause of death and the , AND

+2.b) The relative's heart is was anatomically normal on autopsy.

+II.
+Comprehensive cardiomyopathy panels (81439)) are considered investigational for all other indications.

-NOTE: Multigene panels that are targeted to the cardiomyopathy phenotype observed are recommended by professional guidelines
+NoteNOTE: Multigene panels that are targeted to the cardiomyopathy phenotype observed are recommended by professional guidelines